-Muhammed Jah is the leading Gambian entrepreneur and businessman who is at the head of a growing group of companies, The QGroup in The Gambia and Sierra Leone.
+Mr. Muhammed Jah is the Chairman of the Board of Directors of Agib Bank Ltd. He is the leading Gambian entrepreneur and businessman who is at the head of a growing group of companies, The QGroup in The Gambia and Sierra Leone.

 Muhammed's diverse portfolio of businesses includes, Telecoms (QCell Gambia & QCell Sierra Leone), Banking (Agib Bank), Broadcasting (QTV & QRadio), Mobile Money (QMoney), IT Education (QuantumNET Institute of Technology), Auto Sales & Service (Espace Motors), Leisure & Hospitality (QCity), Bottled Water (Naturelle) & Home & Office Electronics (Samsung Gambia).